Josefinekihlstrom/LauraDay/README.md

 ### Bugs
 1. Categories not showing the specific products within a category.
 This bug was solved by just simply making the category names into lowercase in the admin panel.
+2. Remove link not working on the shoppong bag page.
+According to the terminal, a slash was missing in the javascript function url for the remove function.
+Solved it by adding a slash at the end of the url.

 ## Cloning this project
 1.